-“Week 5 of VC School: Deal Execution and Term Sheets” is part of a ten-week series from the interns at Bowery Capital.
+“Week 5 of VC School: Deal Execution and Term Sheets” is part of a seven week series from the interns at Bowery Capital.
 The series will cover lessons learned and concepts covered during the weekly “VC School” meeting, a program taught by the Bowery Capital team designed to teach interns the fundamentals of the venture capital space.
 This summer, we want to open our doors and share these lessons with the broader community.

 Last week we wrapped up due diligence with a deep dive into the quantitative components of the due diligence process.
 This week we moved away from the pre-investment activities and covered a different side of venture capital by focusing on deal execution and term sheets.
 We stopped by the offices of Bowery Capital’s venture lawyers who walked us through the process of executing term sheets.
 When venture capital funds decide they are comfortable with their due diligence and are ready to make an investment offer, they will send over a term sheet to the founders.
 The term sheet summarizes the general details of the investment, but it’s important to remember that term sheets are not legally binding documents.
 Most aspects of the term sheet are fairly standard and non-negotiable, though there are some aspects that founders – and especially repeat founders – will be able to negotiate.
 The main segments of the term sheet that are discussed in detail below are Securities to be Issued, Price per Share, Voting Rights, Financial Information, Participation Rights, Rights of First Refusal, Drag Along Rights, Board of Directors, and Founder Matters.